adit44/sometest2123131/wednesday/README.md

 1. int getByte(int input, int byte_position)

-This function accepts an integer as an input.
-It returns the byte in the integer at the location pointed by byte_position.
+This function accepts two integers as inputs.
+It returns the byte in the integer input at the location pointed by byte_position.
 The byte is numbered from 0 (least significant byte) to 3 (most significant byte).
 For example, getByte(0x12345678,1) = 0x56 because the byte at position 1 is 0x56.

 2. int bitSum16bit(int input)